Score every tenant

 that this tool cannot replicate.

-This tool covers the process well.
+This tool gives you a defensible score.
 But a licensed property manager brings tools, access and training that a self-managing landlord cannot easily replicate.
 Here is what sits behind the professional version.

 IP address conflict detection